Book Review: THE HAPPY ROOM by Catherine Palmer

 This book is definitely a must read for those who are the trailing spouse or if you are at a point in your life that you want to do something new.
 I found this book to be highly useful and resourceful.

-Author Interview: Valérie Besanceney
+by Valérie Besanceney

 All transitions have advantages and challenges.
 Children, and many adults, usually only acknowledge the challenges.
 This is true during the transition of a move as well.
 As an adult, Valérie now sees the advantages of being a TCK and shares this knowledge in her book through the sideline character, B. The idea of this unique character came from her childhood.
-B was her traveling sidekick during those transitional years of maturing into an adult, but also transitioning from country to country.
+B was her traveling sidekick during those transitional years of maturing into adulthood and transitioning from country to country.
 Today, B is still a part of her family as he sits peacefully on her bed.
 Valérie believes that having a “sacred object” helps TCKs as they make their transitions, just as B helps Emma make hers.

 Where is home?